 Hi and welcome.
-My name is Dr. Andrew Cook and I would like to take this opportunity to give you an overview of who I am and what Vital Health Institute is about.
+My name is Dr. Andrew Cook and I would like to take this opportunity to give you an overview of who I am and what Vital Health Endometriosis Center is about.
 Vital Health is my baby – I created it and it is my vision that has guided its development.
 But it is a lot more than what I do as a doctor and surgeon.
 The group of people at Vital Health are amazing.
 I am fortunate to come to work each day and treat patients with such a great team.
 Along with my services, patients have a whole group of superstars looking after them to help them get better.
 It is pretty cool!

 I am 53 years old.
 It is hard to believe that time has passed so quickly and I have been in practice 19 years since finishing my 16 years of training (college, medical school, OB/GYN residency and Reproductive Endocrinology & Infertility Fellowship).
 Most of the time that I have been practicing medicine, it has involved treating women with endometriosis and pelvic pain.
 This is a unique and challenging area of medicine.
 It is interesting how we all end up with our life story.